originphp/website/source/docs/cache.md

 In all these examples,we are only configuring the default configuration, you can set different configuration names instead of default.
 When you use the caching functions the default configuration is used by default unless you say otherwise.

+The configuration for Cache can be found in `config/cache.php`.

 ### File Engine

 ```php